MATERIALS & STATICS - 2023/4

 K - Subject knowledge

 T - Transferable skills

 The learning and teaching strategy:

-The module introduces the fundamentals of Engineering Materials for the MEng and BEng programmes in Mechanical, Aerospace, Medical, Automotive and Civil Engineering, including a wide variety of applications.
-In addition, the module introduces the basis for structural mechanics leading to topics in Solid Mechanics (ENG1066 and ENG1076) and Structural Engineering at FHEQ Level 5, 6 and 7 on the MEng and BEng programmes in Mechanical, Aerospace, Medical, Automotive and Civil Engineering.
+The module introduces the fundamentals of Engineering Materials for the MEng and BEng programmes in Mechanical, Aerospace, Biomedical and Automotive Engineering, including a wide variety of applications.
+In addition, the module introduces the basis for structural mechanics leading to topics in Solid Mechanics (ENG1066)

 The learning and teaching methods: